-- The Lawyer Referral Service can give you the name of a lawyer who is also trained as a mediator who'll talk with you for $25 plus tax for the first half-hour.
+- The Lawyer Referral Service can give you the name of a lawyer who is also trained as a mediator who'll talk with you for 30 minutes.
+This meeting is free.

 - Type "family mediator" and the name of your area into an online search engine.